Efficient and Generalized end-to-end Autonomous Driving System with Latent Deep Reinforcement Learning and Demonstrations: Related Work

 By combining the advantages of RL and IL is also a relatively popular method in recent years.
-The techniques outlined in \cite{theodorou2010reinforcement} and \cite{van2015learning} have proven to be efficient in merging demonstrations and RL for improving learning speed.\cite{Liu2021ImprovedDR} propose a novel framework combining RL and expert demonstration to learn a motion control strategy for urban scenarios. \cite{huang2023conditional} introduces a predictive behavior planning framework that learns to predict and evaluate from human driving data. \cite{huang2024human} propose an enhanced human in-the-loop reinforcement learning method, while they rely on human expert performance and can only accomplish simple scenario tasks.
+The techniques outlined in \cite{theodorou2010reinforcement}, \cite{van2015learning}, \cite{zhou2023large} and \cite{zhao2023context} have proven to be efficient in merging demonstrations and RL for improving learning speed.
+Liu et.al~\cite{Liu2021ImprovedDR} propose a novel framework combining RL and expert demonstration to learn a motion control strategy for urban scenarios.
+Huang et.al~\cite{huang2023conditional} introduces a predictive behavior planning framework that learns to predict and evaluate from human driving data.
+Huang et.al~\cite{huang2024human} propose an enhanced human in-the-loop reinforcement learning method, while they rely on human expert performance and can only accomplish simple scenario tasks.
 DPAG \cite{rajeswaran2017learning} combines RL and imitation learning to solve complex dexterous manipulation problems.
-Our approach utilizes the potential for reinforcement learning and normalization flows to learn useful information from historical trajectory information, further learning human expert demonstrations through DPAG methods, and the results provide surprising generalization and performance through a small set of human expert datasets.
+Our approach utilizes the potential for reinforcement learning and normalization flows to learn useful information from historical trajectory information, further learning expert demonstrations through DPAG methods.